 What causes high blood pressure?

-More than 90% of cases of high blood pressure are known as "essential hypertension" and have no identifiable cause.
+More than 90% of high blood pressure cases are known as "essential hypertension" and have no identifiable cause.
 "Secondary hypertension," on the other hand, is caused by underlying conditions such as kidney disease or certain medications.
 The risk factors for essential hypertension include age (the risk is higher after period 35), race (African Americans are at higher risk), and a family history of the condition.
 While you can't control those factors, there are many you can control, including:

 - Being overweight